thebitmonk/send_post_api/docs/SubaccountsuppressionApi.md

-Delete specific emails which are in suppression list
+Delete specific emails which are in suppression list <br>

 ### Example
 ```javascript